 2.3 Determination of Price Adders (RTORPA and RTOFFPA)

 Once PBMCL is determined, the Real-Time On-Line Reserve Price Adder (RTORPA) and Real-Time Off-Line Reserve Price Adder (RTOFFPA) for each SCED interval can be calculated.
 RTORPA (a.k.a.
 PS) and RTOFFPA (a.k.a.
 PNS) are functions of the PBMCL at various levels of Real-Time reserves, the net value of Load curtailment, and time duration during which the reserves are available.
 RTORPA and RTOFFPA are determined as follows:

+RTORPA= Ps=maxminY, v,v*0.5*πsRs+PNS, RS≤6500maxminZ,v,v*0.5*πsRs+PNS, 6500<RS≤7000v*0.5*πsRS+PNS,RS>7000

+RTOFFPA= PNS=v*1-0.5*πNS(RSNS)

+Where: v=max(0,VOLL-SystemLambda) RS=RTOLCAP RSNS=RTOLCAP+RTOFFCAP

 Where v represents the net value of Load curtailment and is calculated as the VOLL minus the SCED System Lambda.
 System Lambda is subtracted from VOLL to reflect the scarcity value of the marginal dispatch capacity and to ensure that the final cost of energy does not go above the VOLL.
 The Off-Line Available Reserves (RTOFFCAP) will be set to zero when the SCED snapshot of the PRC is equal to or below the PRC MW at which EEA Level 1 is initiated.